-In remote care, the caregiver starts a video connection to the tablet at the client’s home.
+In virtual care, the caregiver starts a video connection to the tablet at the client’s home.
 Marjatta Seppänen is visited both physically and virtually.
 Marjatta says that she has been a nurse and a nursing teacher herself.
 “I am familiar with eye drops and other procedures”.

 Safety and care while living at home